by Lee Jones

 Ideal Standard International is the world’s leading manufacturer of bathroom and washroom solutions.
 The company provides bathroom furnishings, fixtures and shower enclosures for residential, commercial and institutional buildings.
 UK brands include Armitage Shanks, Ideal Standard and Sottini.
 Celebrating 200 years in business this year, the Company based in Staffordshire is the only remaining large scale sanitaryware manufacturer in the UK.

 Ideal Standard has been at the forefront of new technology for many years, making use of 3D CAD for almost 20 years.
 Specialised software is used to design products, which allow us to simulate the effects of firing clay through the kiln.
-The reward in simulating production of any type, prior to full manufacture is indisputable; reductions in errors, time, costs, whilst increasing sustainability
+The reward in simulating production of any type, prior to full manufacture is indisputable: reductions in errors, time, costs, whilst increasing sustainability are among some of the key benefits.
+These are ultimately the same holistic promises that BIM offers a whole project.

 Ideal Standard began their BIM journey back in 2013.
 The CAD element quickly turned out to be only a small piece of the puzzle, for us it was where we started.
 We had a single seat of Autodesk Inventor at the time which was used for some specialist project work alongside our main software.
 At the end of that year we began to receive requests for Revit files and as we knew that Inventor could export to Revit (.rfa) format, we began there.